hugoppp-uni/Betriebssysteme/prak4/README.md

 1. Was ist bei der Implementierung und beim Test von Kernelmodulen anders als bei den Programmen, die bei den ersten Aufgaben zu erstellen waren?
     - Kernel mode instead of user mode
     - Can't link against user mode headers
+    - A module is linked only to the kernel, and the only functions it can call are theones exported by the kernel, there are no libraries to link to.
     - Creation of a module [23]
     - Stack size is very limited [22]
     - Code needs to be recompiled for every kernel version [26]